 Why is setting boundaries so essential to living a good life?

 At RMS, we have found that setting and living with boundaries requires hard work and personal investment.
 It is a life skill that many of our students lack prior to their arrival.
 The good news is that by the time our students graduate, they have come to know themselves, including their limits and their faults, and, more importantly, how to exercise healthy boundaries.
 RMS students participate in daily community group sessions, where they dive deeply into the topic of boundaries and their application for successful living.

 Our goal at RMS is to build a supportive and positive peer culture where all members learn to develop and abide by strict rules that apply to the proper cultivation and nurturing of personal boundaries.
 This environment resembles that of a healthy family.
 Creating this powerful awareness helps our students to return home and function more effectively within their own family dynamic.
-With the addition of “family coaching” during their stay, the RMS client is also uniquely equipped to evolve a stronger sense of confidence that supports continued growth within the family system.
+With the addition of “family coaching” during their stay, the RMS student is also uniquely equipped to evolve a stronger sense of confidence that supports continued growth within the family system.